-10 km south of the city and three kms north of the village of Benitses on the edge of the village of Gastouri sits the beautiful Achilleion(Achillion) Palace.
+The beautiful Achilleion(Achillion) Palace is a neoclassical palace located 10 km south of the city of Corfu and 3 km north of the village of Benitses on the edge of Gastouri village.

-It was built by Empress Elizabeth of Austria who became known as the sad queen Sissy.
+Queen Elizabeth became known as the sad queen Sisi.

-She felt stifled by the very strict protocol, dominating mother in law, and the regimented life in Vienna, and appears to have suffered minor breakdowns and depression frequently.
+Elizabeth felt stifled by the very strict protocol, dominating mother-in-law, and the regimented life in Vienna, and appears to have suffered minor breakdowns and depression frequently.

-Coming to Corfu she fell in love with the estate of the diplomat and philosopher Petros Braila -Armeni, and he gave it to her.
+Coming to Corfu she fell in love with the estate of the diplomat and philosopher Petros Vrailas -Armenis, and he gave it to her.

 She then demolished the simple house and built the Achilleion Palace.